Search

 When Moses came before the God of the Israelites He had some specific instructions.
 Look at His words to His prophetic and spokesman as He indicated that He would be bringing His people out of bondage after they were in Egypt for approximately 400 years, foretold in Genesis 15:13-16, to possess the land of Israel that was inhabited with worshippers of false gods.
 In Exodus 3, the Hebrew deity said that having heard the cries of His people He had come down to deliver them from the Egyptians and take them to the land promised to Abraham.

 Upon hearing these divine words, Moses inquired of God regarding the name of the God before Him.
 The reply is clear, forceful, and commanding: "God said to Moses, 'I AM WHO I AM.'
-(Ex 3:14).
+(Exod 3:14).
 These Hebrew words are God's proclamation of Himself, words that only He could proclaim.
 They are the same words that Jesus gave to the challenge of the unbelieving Jews in John 8:58 (the Greek text says eγω ειμι (ego (I) eimi (I am)), or I myself am.
 Having given this personal statement, the I AM provides for Moses and the Israelites how they were to address Him.
 "Yahweh, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.'
-This (referring to Yahweh) is my name forever, and this is my memorial to all generations" (Ex 3:15).
+This (referring to Yahweh) is my name forever, and this is my memorial to all generations" (Exodus 3:15).
 Having given this revelation of His personal name to Moses, to be taught to the Israelites, this personal name is given several more times in His address to Moses.
 One will observe in the text of the Old Testament the name of the true God (the God of Abraham, Isaac, and Jacob, and of Israel), approximately 6,000 times as the personal name by which He was known and addressed in the Hebrew Scriptures (see specifics about the name Yahweh in Ex 3 discussion above.

 This exposition gives rise to why the personal name of God, said to be His name forever and for all generations, is often not known and is not pronounced among Jews and Christians alike.
 There are several reasons why this may be so.